learn-co-curriculum/dsc-basic-time-series-models/README.md

 We've looked at time series and what they might look like.
 Now why do we need to model time series?
 Essentially, you're trying to find patterns and understand the data in a way that you can use this information to (hopefully) make accurate predictions about the future.

-In this lesson you'll learn about two basic time series models: The white noise model, and the random walk model.
+In this lesson you'll learn about two basic time series models: the White Noise model, and the Random Walk model.

 ## Objectives